Welcome! Here I’ll show you 5 of the best air purifiers for college dorms along with the details & pros and cons to know before buying.

 - Lower cost version of a true HEPA filter with nearly the same standard of performance

 - Available in black

 - Not as sophisticated as pricier models

 - No germ-killing feature like the GermGuardian products offer

 - Cannot turn off light indicators on panel

 Overall, it’s a very good budget air purifier that’s a great combination of price, performance, and features.

 I’ve enjoyed mine and I’m sure you will, too!
-Be sure to check out the great buyer reviews at Amazon.
+Be sure to No products found.